 1/2 tablespoons water

 If using raw spinach, thoroughly wash it, even if the package says “prewashed.”
 Bring spinach or collards and water to boil in a medium pot.
 Turn heat to low and allow to simmer for 10 minutes.
 If using frozen blueberries, quickly rinse them under cold water to thaw a little, and then drain.

 Fill the bowl of your food processor with the blueberries and cooked spinach, (or collards) along with the lemon juice and 1 tablespoon of water, and puree on high until as smooth as possible.
-Stop occasionally to push top contents to bottom.
-If necessary, use a second tablespoon of water to make a fairly smooth puree.
+Stop occasionally to push top contents to the bottom.
+If necessary, use the second tablespoon of water to make a fairly smooth puree.

 This amount of spinach and blueberries makes only about 1 cup of puree.
 Double the recipe if you want to store another cup of the puree.
 It will store in the refrigerator up to 2 days, or you can freeze 1/4 cup portions in sealed plastic bags or small plastic containers.